Miguel Ángel Mejía Múnera

 Miguel Ángel Mejía Múnera aka "El Mellizo" or "Pablo Mejía" or "Rafael Mejia" (born July 11, 1959) is a presumed Colombian drug lord and former paramilitary leader.
 Along with brother Víctor Manuel he created a drug cartel called "Los Nevados" out of a former paramilitary which they bought for US$ million dollars.
 The cartel buys illegal drugs from Daniel Barrera Barrera another drug lord working along with both the Revolutionary Armed Forces of Colombia (FARC) as well as paramilitaries.
 The brothers have also been known to employ many ex-military and special bodyguards like Francisco Rivas Gonzales "Superman" who has disappeared, and believed to be somewhere in Mexico or Central America.
-Mejía-Múnera has son who was born in December 6th in NY; his presumed to be living with his mother in the US.
+Mejía-Múnera has a son who was born in December 6 in NY; he is presumed to be living with his mother in the US.
 Exact whereabouts are unknown.
-He also has 2 daughters who's whereabouts are unknown.
+He also has two daughters whose whereabouts are unknown.

 With a source from W Radio, by the lawyer representing him, Mr. Arroyave, it is reported on June 17, 2020, that he is infected with SARS‑CoV‑2.